 There might also be a case for increasing the risk in your portfolio.
 Say, for example, you tend to hold a lot of cash in your portfolio – you’re not fully invested.
 Or you hold a bunch of GIC’s and other fixed income products.

 Dialling up your investment risk to include a portion of equities could help you achieve an extra 2-3% per year.
 The power of compounding can make a huge difference to your retirement portfolio and holding even a small portion of equities in retirement can help your nest egg last longer.

 This one is so obvious it should be first on the list.
 If you’re not able to fully fund your desired retirement lifestyle based on your current projections then you need to save more.

 Hopefully your final working years can give you the opportunity to boost your retirement savings.
 Big expenses, such as paying down the mortgage and feeding hungry teenagers, are behind you.

 But an empty nest and paid-off home might tempt you to increase your lifestyle now rather than doubling-down on your retirement savings to boost your lifestyle later.
 That’s fine: See options 1-3.

 That said, there’s no better time to enhance your nest egg by maxing out your RRSP contributions, including unused contribution room, and doing the same with your TFSA, in the years leading up to your retirement date.

 Be mindful here, though, of strategies to reduce your taxes in retirement.
-It makes little sense to go wild making RRSP contributions in your final working years without considering how withdrawals will impact taxes or OAS clawbacks in retirement.
+It makes little sense to go make significant RRSP contributions in your final working years without considering how withdrawals will impact taxes or OAS clawbacks in retirement.